socarium/makarasoc/README.md

 ## Contributing

-We welcome contributions to improve MakaraSOC.
+We welcome contributions to improve **MakaraSOC**.
 Please submit issues or pull requests on the repository.

 ---